pavelkomarov/pavelkomarov.github.io/_things/quotes.md

 --Emiliano Zapata

 "Nothing is as it seems, nor is it otherwise."
-Zen Koan, Sammy Brown's favorite
+--Zen Koan, Sammy Brown's favorite

 "Are we ready to drop the base?"
 --Kathy Zhang, titrating NaOH, Fall 2013